Property Tax Exemptions for Senior Citizens and Disabled People

 Call your county assessor or treasurer's office to apply or get more info.

 If you lose a formal appeal, you may appeal to a higher court.
 An informal appeal leads to a final decision.
-Contact your county assessor or treasurer's office for information about the forms to appeal.
+Your county assessor or treasurer's office has more info.

 This publication provides general information concerning your rights and responsibilities.
 It is not intended as a substitute for specific legal advice.